Chymyst/chymyst-core/docs/other_work.md

 # Other tutorials on Join Calculus

-The present “chemical machine” tutorial is a non-theoretical introduction to Join Calculus for beginners.
+The present “chemical machine” tutorial is a non-theoretical introduction to Join Calculus for programmers.

 This tutorial is based on my [earlier tutorial for JoCaml](https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml).
 (However, be warned that the JoCaml tutorial is unfinished and probably contains some mistakes in some of the more advanced code examples.)